LESSON GROUP 2 PART 1

 FAST FACT: Using a distraction can help you accomplish a nail trim on a difficult dog.
 Turning a stand dryer on and blowing toward the dog’s head can help.
 Having someone talk to the dog and lightly tap or pat on its head can also distract the dog.

 If a dog is far too out of control and in danger of hurting itself, it may be best to leave the nail trimming to a veterinarian.

 Some grooming salons offer nail filing.
 Freshly clipped nails are often quite sharp.
 It can be helpful to file off those sharp edges.
-Often, a Dremel tool with a sanding drum is used to quickly file a dog’s nails.
-There are also diamond coated sanding drums made specifically for the grooming industry.
+Often, a Dremel tool with a sanding drum is used to file a dog’s nails quickly.
+There are also diamond-coated sanding drums made specifically for the grooming industry.
 These last forever and can be safer than a typical sanding drum.

 TRIMMING THE HAIR IN A DOG’S PAW PADS

-On many breeds there is hair growing in the pads of the feet.
-It’s best to carefully remove this hair as it can attract dirt, rocks, and plant pieces such as stickers.
-This hair can also mat up in the foot pad.
+On many breeds, there is hair growing in the pads of the feet.
+It’s best to carefully remove this hair to attract dirt, rocks, and plant pieces such as stickers.
+This hair can also mat up in the footpad.

 To trim this hair, you hold the dog the same way that was described for trimming nails, with the head tucked under your arm facing your back.
 You then flip each foot up and trim this hair with a clipper.
 You can use a cordless clipper with a 5 in 1 blade set to #30 or #40 to accomplish this, or you can use a corded clipper.
-It is recommended that you start by using a #15 blade on a corded clipper while you are learning how to clip the hair growing in the pads of the dog’s foot.
-Once you are comfortable a #30 can be used.
-This is recommended as you will be less likely to scrape the inside of the dog’s bad using the shorter blade to start.
+It is recommended that you start by using a #40 blade on a cordless 5n1 clipper while you are learning how to clip the hair growing in the pads of the dog’s foot.

 FIGURE 27 VIDEO TRIMMING THE PAD HAIR